awsdocs/amazon-rds-user-guide/doc_source/USER_VPC.FindDefaultVPC.md

 ![\[EC2-VPC platform\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/EC2-GSG-VPC.png)

 In both the RDS and EC2 console, the name of the default VPC is shown below the supported platform\.
 To provide access to a DB instance created on the *EC2\-VPC* platform, you must create a VPC security group\.
-For information about creating a VPC security group, see [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
+For information about creating a VPC security group, see [Tutorial: Create an Amazon VPC for use with a DB instance \(IPv4 only\)](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.

 ## EC2\-Classic platform in the console<a name="USER_VPC.FindDefaultVPC.EC2-Classic-Platform"></a>